 March 27, 1884 – German zoologist and explorer Richard Böhm passed away at the age of 29 in Katapana, Katanga.

 March 27, 1886 – Famous Apache warrior, Geronimo, surrendered to the U.S. Army, ending the main phase of the Apache Wars.

 March 27, 1896 - At the Monroe County (Ala.)
-Courthouse, by special request, on this Friday evening, Robinson, the “Lightning Charcoal Artist,” was scheduled to appear in “a refined exhibition of rapid freehand drawing, introducing dexterous left and right hand sketches.
+Courthouse, by special request, on this Friday evening, itinerant freehand artist Robinson, the “Lightning Charcoal Artist,” appeared in “a refined exhibition of rapid freehand drawing, introducing dexterous left and right hand sketches.
 Portraits, landscapes, caricatures, etc. will constitute the program, and an interesting and instructive entertainment is promised.
 To each person upon entering the door will be furnished a chance in the prize picture.
-The holder of the lucky number will be given a lifesize nicely finished portrait and frame.”
+The holder of the lucky number will be given a life-size, nicely finished portrait and frame.”

 March 27, 1899 - The first international radio transmission between England and France was achieved by the Italian inventor G. Marconi.

 March 27, 1904 - On Sunday evening, while he was visiting the home of a crony, Alderman Gray, Whipple Van Buren Phillips, H.P.
 Lovecraft’s grandfather, was seized by a “paralytic shock,” likely a stroke.
 He died the following day, near midnight at his home at 454 Angell Street in Providence, R.I.

 March 27, 1910 – In Lovecraftian fiction, Edith Brendall disappeared from Bonn, Germany and her body was discovered in the Rhine River on April 4 of the same year.